 Patients with signs of oral-related pathology should be educated about the conditions.
 Proper documentation of clinical findings and suspected lifestyle should be included in the patient’s chart.

 If a drug dependent patient presents for dental treatment and chooses to discuss their current dependency, provide a safe, accepting environment for discussion.
-Having support materials on hand from a resource such as Narcotics Anonymous (NA) can provide a link to that support system.18 Further communication suggestions are available at Partnership for Drug-Free Kids and the National Institutes of Health’s National Institute on Drug Abuse.
+Having support materials on hand from a resource such as Narcotics Anonymous (NA) can provide a link to that support system.18 Further communication suggestions are available at Partnership to End Addiction and the National Institutes of Health’s National Institute on Drug Abuse.

 Your session is about to expire.
 Do you want to continue logged in?